A girl hangs from the monkey bars at a playground. She has a look of concentration on her face.

 Adventurous play is good for children and especially important for female self-esteem.
 Our cautionary tales come with the best of intentions, but discouraging girls from physical challenges could be undermining their skills and their confidence.

-It’s important to think of the big picture, as Caroline Paul does.
+It’s important to think of the big picture, as Paul does.
 If we caution and condition fear into girls at a young age, this fear will manifest as “deference and timid decision making” later in life.
 The playground fire pole is a great opportunity to translate our language of fear into a language of bravery and resiliency.

 Below are some ideas about how to encourage confidence in your children when faced with challenging tasks.
-With some encouragement and instruction, girls can be firefighters on the playground, too.
+With some encouragement and instruction, girls can be firefighters on the playground too.

-Fear-based language Confidence-based language
+Fear-based vs. confidence-based language

 2 responses to “Are we raising our girls to be afraid?